 The State Department

 There’s conflicting information floating around about how the government shut down may affect the issuance of new passports.
-ABC News reported that passport processing employees will be sent home during the shutdown, causing delays in the 200,000 passport applications currently pending.
-In a conflicting statement, the State Department has stated that the office will press on and process passport and foreign visas as long as the fees paid for the applications will pay for the processing of paperwork and staff.
-We’re all for mitigating risk, so if at all possible, book your upcoming travel in your maiden name and wait to apply for your new passport in your new married name until after the government reopens.
+ABC News reported that passport processing employees will be sent home during the shutdown.
+This could cause delays in the 200,000 passport applications currently pending.
+In a conflicting statement, the State Department has stated that the office will press on and process passport and foreign visas.
+They’ll do this as long as the fees paid for the applications will pay for the processing of paperwork and staff.
+We’re all for mitigating risk, so if at all possible, book your upcoming travel in your maiden name.
+Then, wait to apply for your new passport in your new married name until after the government reopens.

 State Driver’s License

-Now that you have the full scoop on how the government shutdown will affect your name change, you can move forward eyes wide open.
+Now you have the full scoop on how the government shutdown will affect your name change.
+So, you can move forward eyes wide open.
 If you have any questions please feel free to give our name change experts a call!